christopherhuggins/website/content/post/20180726_fisheriesdevoinfographics.md

 The NUTS2 boundaries used in the second infographic come from [Eurostat](http://ec.europa.eu/eurostat/web/gisco/geodata/reference-data/administrative-units-statistical-units/nuts).

-The EEZ boundaries in the fourth infographic come from [MarineRegions.org](http://www.marineregions.org/), while the boundaries of the Northern Ireland, Scotland and Wales zones come from the UK Hydrographic Office's [INSPIRE Portal](http://aws2.caris.com/ukho/mapViewer/map.action).
+The EEZ boundaries in the fourth and fifth infographics come from [MarineRegions.org](http://www.marineregions.org/), while the boundaries of the Northern Ireland, Scotland and Wales zones come from the UK Hydrographic Office's [INSPIRE Portal](http://aws2.caris.com/ukho/mapViewer/map.action).

+The ICES statistical rectangles used in the fifth infographic come from the [International Council for the Exploration of the Sea](http://ices.dk/marine-data/maps/Pages/default.aspx).

 ### How did you make the infographics?
 I used R to analyse the data and make the graphs.
 If you're into that sort of thing, you can see my (rather cumbersome) code on [GitHub](https://github.com/christopherhuggins/fisheries_devo_infographics).
 I then played around with the layout in PowerPoint until it all looked OK.
 The map in the fourth infographic was made using QGIS.